xavimajoral/scopely/README.md

   - Tickets start as **"Open"**
   - Automatically change to **"In Resolution"** when an agent replies
   - Can be manually marked as **"Resolved"**
-- **⚡ Real-time Updates** - Frontend automatically refreshes ticket list every 30 seconds
+- **⚡ Real-time Updates** - Automatic synchronization between backend and frontend every 30 seconds and on window focus
 - **🏗️ Clean Architecture** - Separation of concerns with Repository and Service layers
 - **🎨 Modern UI** - Beautiful, responsive interface built with React and CSS Modules
+- **📏 Resizable Navigation** - Drag the navigation list's right edge to adjust width (persisted in localStorage)

 ---